Target audience: Data scientists and Developers

 The Confusion matrix is used to see how well a system does classification.
 In a perfect classification, you'll have 100% on the diagonal going from top left to bottom right.

 OK, let’s see if you can improve the model and get at higher accuracy.
-You see that after epoch 5 the training and validation graphs diverge, it starts to overfit quite a lot.
-The first thing to do would be to try some regularization, like increasing the drop-rate of the Dropout blocks.
-By default it’s set to 0.1, meaning 10 % of the input units are dropped, but you can try experimenting with higher values.
-If the training loss and validation loss becomes more similar the experiment is not so obviously over-fitting.
+You see that after epoch 5 the training and validation graphs diverge, it starts to overfit.
+The first thing to do would be to try some regularization, by adding Dropout blocks after the Dense blocks.
+Try a droput rate in the range 0.1-0.5.

 Other ways to improve the model is to add blocks and change settings in the model.
 As long as you keep the same loss function, you can compare the results of the experiments and see which one is the best in the Evaluation view.